-While most people retire twenty or more so years earlier than my mom, I believe she continues to work in order to keep busy and to have a purpose in life.
+While most people retire twenty or more so years earlier than my mom, I believe she continues to work to keep busy and have a purpose in life.
 She also keeps working, she tells me, because she wants to make sure my brothers and I are okay.
 After all these years, she’s still trying to take care of us.

 “Mom, you don’t need to worry about us,” I tell her.
-“We’re adults, we can take care of ourselves.”
+“We’re adults.
+We can take care of ourselves.”

 That’s what mom did after my father left.
 She moved us back to California with the help of a friend, got another waitressing job, and continued to work long, hard days to support us.
 My father did not pay child support, so she was on her own financially.

-Despite her long hours of work, and the other hardships of single motherhood, mom would take us hiking, to the snow, out to eat at Shakey’s Pizza, send us to summer camp on Catalina Island, and do many other activities with us.
+Despite her long hours of work and the other hardships of single motherhood, mom would take us hiking, to the snow, out to eat at Shakey’s Pizza, send us to summer camp on Catalina Island, and do many other activities with us.

 She did the work of two people.
 She is our mother and our father.

-Happy Father’s Day Mom.
+Happy Father’s Day, Mom.